 Assess security – unlike property, it is quite difficult to assess the value of a business asset or debenture, but I would check the borrowing company accounts to ensure they are trustworthy and not a bad year away from being bankrupt.

 Avoid second charges – property as a security has popped up now and then, I would be wary of second charges.

 Keep investment small – resist the temptation to go large to build up a decent balance here.

 Check secondary market – often it is possible to buy loans at par (or close to par) which would be better for your portfolio.

 Be wary of related loans – the platform makes it clear when a company has other loans, but not related loans from connected people (ie Directors).
 Forums can be a good source of information with regards to this.

 Ablrate have been impressive since they started operating, giving investors into their loans a very good rate of return.
-Past performance is no guarantee of the future, and some recent problematic loans have underscored that higher rate loans bear more risks.
+However, past performance is no guarantee of the future.
+Some recent problematic loans have underscored that higher rate loans bear more risks.
 Despite this the quality of their communications are a notch above their competitors.